 Synopsis / Saw

 Warning: This plot summary is written with the events of the films arranged in chronological order, rather than in the order of which film they happened in.
 Since the films jump back and forth chronologically, especially in the latter installments, don't think you can avoid spoilers by reading this summary and stopping when you see events that aren't familiar.
-Reading this will spectacularly spoiler the plot of the entire series for you; You Have Been Warned.
+Reading this will spectacularly spoiler the plot of the entire series for you.
+You Have Been Warned.

-echoes the ending of the first Saw
+The ending of Saw 3D